Needing Support but Not Sure Where to Start

 Question

-What should I do? i don’t feel that I am as bad as everyone makes me out to be, but what if I am?
-I’m just so tired of being alone and put down for emotions I can’t control.
+What should I do?
+I don’t feel as broken as others say I am, but what if they’re right?
+I’m so tired of feeling alone and being judged for emotions I can’t control.

 Note: Please review our disclaimer regarding the following answer